faketechlabsberlin/wt21-duaw/README.md

 ## Running the project on localhost

-After clonning the repository, and having the complete project files saved in a folder on you computer, open the project folder with your desired editor.
+After clonning the repository, and having the complete project files saved in a folder on your computer, open the project folder with your desired editor.

 To run the frontend part of the project: